SichangHe/CS304_group_project/project4_pre.md

     └─t─t─l─e
 ```

-To `[root, b, a1, n, t1, t2, a2, t3, n2, l, a3, e]`
+→ `[root, b, a1, n, t1, t2, a2, t3, n2, l, a3, e]`

-- Breadth-first to ensure each node's parent node appears before the node itself
+- Breadth-first: parents appears before children
-  - This order is important when we traverse the flat node list in dynamic programming.
+  - Important when traversing

 <!-- slide -->

 ### Dynamic Programming

-During the process of generating the target word, we consider three possible operations at each character position:
+Three possible operations at each character position:

-1. Stay (move from _left_ in the trellis): The tree remains at the current position with loss `left_loss`.
+1. → Stay (move from *left* in the trellis): The tree remains at the current position with loss `left_loss`.
-2. Advance (move *diag*onal in the trellis): The tree moves to the next layer or level with loss `diag_loss` if character does not match.
+2. ↗ Advance (move *diag*onal in the trellis): The tree moves to the next layer or level with loss `diag_loss` if character does not match.
-3. Skip (move from _down_ in the trellis): The tree skips that particular character with loss `down_loss`.
+3. ↑ Skip (move from _down_ in the trellis): The tree skips that particular character with loss `down_loss`.

 These loss parameters can be adjusted to obtain better result.